zikrach/ML_workshop/Instruction.md

 # Instructions

 ## I. Instruction for those who want to build the image.
-1. Make the folder and download file:
+1. Make the folder and download the file with instructions to docker:
 ```
 mkdir ML_workshop
 cd ML_workshop